 The difference between the two charges is that petty theft is a misdemeanor charge that occurs when the stolen property is valued at under $950, and when the property is valued at more than that, it is grand theft.

 Do I need a Lawyer for Petty Theft?

 While most people see the need to hire an attorney when facing grand theft charges, it is common for people to question whether they really need a lawyer for petty theft charges.
 When the value of the goods is close to the $950 dividing line between these two offenses, a defense attorney can often convince the prosecution to file the charges as petty theft.
 It can be beneficial to have the charges reduced because while grand theft can be charged as a misdemeanor or felony, petty theft is always a misdemeanor.

-Prosecutors even have the discretion to reduce petty theft charges to an infraction.
-This is important because the misdemeanor petty theft charge requires a defendant to go through the book and release process at the jail and it will count as a prior conviction on your record, whereas infractions merely result in a fine and do not appear on your criminal record.
+When the value of the stolen items is lower, petty theft charges may occasionally be dropped at the request of the property owner if you pay them back the full value of the stolen property —though this should not be attempted without the help of a criminal attorney familiar with this process.
+Alternatively, your lawyer may be able to have petty theft charges reduced to an infraction rather than a misdemeanor by working with the prosecution.
+Having the charges reduced is quite beneficial because a misdemeanor charge requires a defendant to go through the book and release process at the jail, and it will count as a prior conviction on your record, whereas infractions merely result in a fine and do not appear on your criminal record.